lmfit/lmfit-py/doc/index.rst

 placed on its value, or written as an algebraic expression of other Parameters.

-The principal advantage of using Parameters instead of simple variables is that the objective function does not have to be rewritten to reflect every change of what is varied in the fit, or what relationships or constraints are placed on the Parameters.
-This means a scientific programmer can write a general model that encapsulates the phenomenon to be optimized, and then allow user of that model to change what is varied and fixed, what range of values is acceptable for Parameters, and what constraints are placed on the model.
-The ease with which the model can be changed also allows one to easily test the significance of certain Parameters in a fitting model.
+The main advantage of using Parameters instead of simple variables is that the objective function does not have to be rewritten to reflect every change of what is varied in the fit, or if relationships or constraints are placed on the Parameters.
+This means that the scientific programmer can write a general model that encapsulates the phenomenon to be modeled and optimized, and then allow user of that model to change what is varied, what is fixed, what ranges of values are acceptable for Parameters, and what constraints are placed between Parameters in the model.
+The ease with which the model can be changed also allows one to better test the significance of certain Parameters in a fitting model.

+math test: :math:`\chi=7{\AA}^{-1}`

 The lmfit package allows a choice of several optimization methods available from `scipy.optimize`_.
 The default, and by far best tested optimization